rlipscombe/rabbitmq-learnings/README.md

 - the default exchange, using the routing filter "the-queue"
 - the new exchange, using the routing filter "#".

+TODO: Is this stuff about '#' confusing at this point?
+Maybe mention it as an aside?

 ### It's still bound to the default exchange

 You can see that our new consumer still receives messages from the default